 You may remember this step from the initial set up of Pace, or perhaps you have added new Rate Plans recently and know that sometimes we will ask you to confirm the exact nature of the plan.

-As Pace's automatic pricing algorithms are focussed on delivering up-to-date prices for your Dynamic Segment, we need to ensure that we classify the algorithm's inputs (i.e. your reservations and rates) to the level of detail the system can interpret.
-We, therefore, have defined 4 different categories we use to classify rate plans and thereby incoming reservations.
+As Pace's automatic pricing algorithms are focussed on delivering up-to-date prices for your dynamically priced rate plans, we need to ensure that we classify the algorithm's inputs (i.e. your reservations and rates) to the level of detail the system can interpret.

-Miscellaneous ➡ Any internal rate plan which is not used to sell to guests should be classified as Miscellaneous.
+Any internal rate plan which is not used to sell to guests should be classified as Miscellaneous.
 This typically includes staff rates or complementary rates.